tfgordon/tfgordon.github.io/src/content/fixed/publications.md

 # 2018

+- Gordon, Thomas F. and Friederich, Horst and Walton, Douglas (2018).
+Representing Argumentation Schemes with Constraint Handling Rules (CHR).
+Argument and Computation, in press.

 - Gordon, Thomas F. (2018).
 Defining argument weighing functions.
 IfCoLog Journal of Logics and their Applications, 5(3), 747-?.